 Credit Risk: The money market funds carry a rating of Aaa-mf by Moody's and AAAm by Standard and Poor's.
-The U.S. agencies debt securities carry ratings of AAA by Moody's and AA+ by Standard and Poor's.
 The municipal debt securities carry ratings of AA1 by Moody's and AA+ or AAA by Standard and Poor's.
+The U.S. government securities carry ratings of AAA by Moody's and AA+ by Standard and Poor's.
 STAR Ohio carries a rating of AAAm by Standard and Poor's.
 Ohio law requires that STAR Ohio maintain the highest rating provided by at least one nationally recognized standard rating service.
 The Village has no policy that addresses credit risk.

 Concentration of Credit Risk: The Village places no limit on the amount it may invest in any one issuer.
-The Village's investments in Money Market Funds, U.S. Agencies Debt Securities, Municipal Debt Securities, Negotiable Certificates of Deposit and STAR Ohio represent 3.68%, 4.95%, 5.41%, 15.27% and 70.69%, respectively.
+The Village's investments in Money Market Funds, Municipal Debt Securities, Negotiable Certificates of Deposit, U.S. Government Securities and STAR Ohio represent 2.48%, 2.64%, 9.97%, 12.94% and 71.97%, respectively.